 You must maintain a 3.00 GPA in your degree coursework to remain in good standing.
 If your GPA falls below 3.00, you will be placed on Academic Probation.
-Should this happen, you must consult with your graduate advisor prior to registering for the next quarter.
+Should this happen, you must consult with your graduate advisor prior to registering for the next semester.
 You are also encouraged to take advantage of various university services (such as advising and tutoring) designed to assist you.

-You may be academically disqualified by the Associate Vice President of Academic Programs and Graduate Studies if during any quarter while on probation you do not achieve the minimum 3.0 GPA in all courses applicable to your degree.
+You may be academically disqualified by the Associate Vice President of Academic Programs and Graduate Studies if during any semester while on probation you do not achieve the minimum 3.0 GPA in all courses applicable to your degree.
 You may also be disqualified if, at any time, you do not meet the academic criteria of your department.
 In addition, an appropriate campus administrator may disqualify a student who at any time during enrollment has demonstrated behavior so contrary to the standards of the profession for which the student is preparing as to render him/her unfit for the profession.
 In such cases, disqualification will occur immediately upon notice to the student.

 You may be placed on Administrative Probation if you:

 - withdraw from all courses for two consecutive semesters or any three semesters;